-- Protect lives and developments from, and mitigate impacts of, steep slopes and slope instability. - ii.
+- i.
+Protect lives and developments from, and mitigate impacts of, steep slopes and slope instability. - ii.
 Preserve the native vegetation and natural features in steep slope areas.

-The Steep Slopes Development Permit Area (DPA #5) applies to areas that have slopes greater than 30% for a minimum horizontal distance of 10m.
-The Steep Slopes Development Permit Area is designated, as per Division 7 section 488 (1) of the Local Government Act for the purpose of:
+The Steep Slopes Development Permit Area (DPA #5) applies to parcels identified in Figure 17 that have slopes greater than 30% for a minimum horizontal distance of 10m.
+The Steep Slopes Development Permit Area is designated, as per Part 14, Division 7 section 488 (1) of the Local Government Act for the purpose of:

-protection of development from hazardous conditions
+• protection of development from hazardous conditions

-A Development Permit is required as per Division 7 section 489 and 491 of the Local Government Act, prior to land alteration, subdivision, or building construction.
+A Development Permit is required as per Part 14, Division 7 section 489 and 491 of the Local Government Act, prior to land alteration, subdivision, or building construction.
 Development Permit applications will allow the District of Sooke to review proposals for compliance with Development Permit Area guidelines.